-The location of the sensitive points of reception, and the predicted noise impact contour lines for the worst-case night time operation is provided as Figure 6-1.
-Figure 6-2 presents the noise contours occurring for the day time periods.
+The location of the sensitive points of reception, and the predicted noise impact contour lines for the worst-case day time operation is provided as Figure 6-1.
+Figures 6-2 and 6-3 present the noise contours occurring for the evening and night time periods, respectively.